Engaging Communities Research Centre

 ECRC providing training in community-led research - approaches, insights and impact

-The centre is currently providing participatory research training for University of Winchester staff.
+The centre has been providing participatory research training for University of Winchester staff.
 The training, which is entirely co-produced with community co-researchers, draws on insights from the Raising Voices in Research project, which brought together regional health services, the voluntary sector, community and research organisations to reach underrepresented communities, with the aim of increasing diversity in research.
 The project was led by Action Hampshire and funded by NHS England Innovation Research and Life Sciences.
 In 2023, Dr Gray carried out an evaluation of the project.

 Call for researchers to participate in new study

-We would love to have participation from researchers from ANY discipline, including colleagues working in applied qualitative research, and across all levels of experience.
-The survey will take approximately 20 minutes to complete.
+Funded by the British Academy, the ECRC has been undertaking research on the problem of imposter participants and fraudulent data in applied qualitative research.
+We invited participation from researchers from ANY discipline, including colleagues working in applied qualitative research, and across all levels of experience.

 Contact us